codurance/site/_posts/2015-11-16-tips-for-a-friendly-open-source-experience.md

 ### Be humble

 Collaborating in OSS doesn't necessarily mean working on the Linux kernel.
 If it's your first time, be humble and grab something with a manageable essential complexity.
 Thanks to your previous exploration you should have enough information about that.
-Be away of accidental complexity in general, that's a sign of laziness and in the long term, madness.
+Be aware of accidental complexity in general, that's a sign of laziness and in the long term, madness.

 In the same way, don't start your engagement with the project doing a massive refactor or accomplishing some ambitious issue.
-You can make a deference by taking the time to familiarise yourself with the codebase before making any decision based on your strong judgements.
+You can make a difference by taking the time to familiarise yourself with the codebase before making any decision based on your strong judgements.

 ### Believe in the project

-As [Rob Taylor](https://twitter.com/roberttaylor426) pointed out to me other day there are three elements to be motivated at work according to Daniel Pink: autonomy, mastery and purpose.
+As [Rob Taylor](https://twitter.com/roberttaylor426) pointed out to me the other day there are three elements to be motivated at work according to [Daniel Pink](http://deliveringhappiness.com/the-motivation-trifecta-autonomy-mastery-and-purpose/): autonomy, mastery and purpose.
 If you don't believe in the OSS project you chose, you will lose a fair amount of purpose, so try to pick up something that really excites you.
 There are many fish in the sea, so feel free to move around and search for new projects if you're simply not having fun.
 That's the good stuff of OSS, for most of us it's not paying our bills so we can leave whenever we want.

 ## **Owner's point of view**